dwitte/VLSI-Project/README.md

 ---------------

 Added Netlist folder and netlist naming conventions for this project.
 Code for generating the netlists will be put into that folder.
+Added hdl files to project.
+I am not using my solutions, I pulled from a repository made by lemmingapex.
+You can download his solutions from his repo at https://github.com/lemmingapex/elements_of_computing_systems.git